AVSimulation/SCANeR-Quick-Starts/Pages/HT_Create_custom_work_environment/HT_Create_A_New_Workspace.md

 ​	You can see your different available configurations here and switch between them.

 ![Configuration Manager](./assets/configurationManager.png)
+> Tips, When a module has its "Selected" checkbox ticked it'll start when the supervisor will click on the run simulator button.
+When a module has its "Auto Start" checkbox ticked it'll automatically start when the configuration is loaded (click on OK).

 ## Step 2.
 Create a new Configuration